yltommy/ideation-spring-2025/round1/chaelsey.md

 ## Problem Statement

-[Describe the problem that your Chrome Extension will solve.
-What are the pain points that users experience?
-How does your extension address these pain points?]

 People who use Apollo to collect emails from LinkedIn often have to export those emails to a spreadsheet, write semi-personalized outreach messages, and then mass-send them using external tools.
 This process is slow and inefficient.

 ## Target Audience